 (iv) providing evidence of the support of the university from a senior leadership position, if the proposal comes from a university-based committee, for the proposal.

-The Executive shall have the responsibility of appointing a Conference Committee for each Annual Conference that shall also include the ascilite President, Vice-President, Treasurer and Secretariat as ex officio members.
+The Executive shall have the responsibility of appointing a Conference Committee for each Annual Conference that shall also include the ASCILITE President, Vice-President, Treasurer and Secretariat as ex officio members.

-Each Conference Committee shall be announced at the AGM in the year before the Annual Conference for which it shall have responsibility.
+Each Conference Committee shall be announced at the Annual General Meeting in the year before the Annual Conference for which it shall have responsibility.
 A Conference Committee need not be one of the Proposed Conference Committees although normally this shall be the case.

 A Conference Committee shall include a Convener and additional members responsible for management of finance, proceedings editing and program coordination.